tonghuikang/blog/_posts/2025-06-09-empower-your-ai-software-engineer.md

 - You are informed through **Slack** that the button is ready for implementation
 - Your code lives on **Github**, which contains information on similar implementations, and what the company has tried in the past.

 You want to connect AI to all of these data sources.
 AI should be given access to all the internally public information so that it can gather all the context it needs to do well at the job.
-You need to invest in tools that AI can use to access all the context they want.

 AI is already good enough to search through your content.
-Similar to how a human would, they can think of the search terms they could use to figure out what to search.
+Similar to how a human would, they can reason and think of the search terms they could use to figure out what to search.
 They could use the search results to refine their search terms.
 I have seen how AI is able to trace my company's huge monorepo [^3] for information.
-The AI will perform much better if I can share all the context available.
+The AI will perform even better if we can share all the context available.
+We should invest in tools that AI can use to access all the context they need.

 ![](/assets/search-example.png)